Research Methods in Health

-This course develops students’ understanding of research processes used in biomedical sciences, including quantitative and qualitative study designs.
+This subject develops students’ understanding of research processes used in biomedical sciences, including quantitative and qualitative study designs.
 Students will acquire an understanding of statistical power and effect size, will appropriately interpret research findings and will be able to formulate scientifically sound conclusions.
 Upon completion of the course, students will be able to prepare a ministerial briefing or policy paper on a research topic, OR a submission to a Human Research Ethics Committee

 Exam (20%) Exam (30%) Research proposal (50%)

 - Examination (20%)